arifsetiawan/flatten/Readme.md

 ## How to use

-Run executable `flatten` to aggressively rearrange all packages in node_modules folder in the project directory.
-By aggressive, it will delete older version of a package.
+Run executable `flatten` to rearrange all packages in node_modules folder in the project directory.
+Flatten will delete older version of a package.
 You should take care of version breaking changes related errors.

 ```
 $ cd PROJECT_DIRECTORY